rust-lang/book/second-edition/src/ch11-01-writing-tests.md

 ## How to Write Tests

-Tests are Rust functions that verify that the non-test code in the program is functioning in the expected manner.
-The bodies of test functions typically run some setup code, then run the code we want to test, then assert whether the results are what we expect.
-Let’s look at the features Rust provides specifically for writing tests: the `test` attribute, a few macros, and the `should_panic` attribute.
+Tests are Rust functions that verify that the non-test code is functioning in the expected manner.
+The bodies of test functions typically perform some setup, run the code we want to test, then assert whether the results are what we expect.
+Let’s look at the features Rust provides specifically for writing
+tests: the `test` attribute, a few macros, and the `should_panic` attribute.

 ### The Anatomy of a Test Function